tszxxx/CSCI544Project/MidtermDemo/Part_1/content.md

 # The first part
 ## Build Our Own Dataset
-### Download All Links That We Need for Our Project
+### First, we downloaded all links that we need for our project

 > Here is one example of links that we got before: